Tags

 I can’t imagine how personal the Suzhou Museum was for Pei; for any architect this would certainly be a labour of love – the mayor certainly made the right choice!
 Thank you for sharing Madhu, I really enjoyed this entry!

 Thank you James!
-He is one of my favourite architects too!
+He is one of my favourite architects as well!

 I love the zigzag bridge and the reading room!
 I had the opportunity to visit the last structure (I think!) he designed: the Museum of Islamic Art in Doha, Qatar.
 It is also surrounded by water and is really beaitiful.